 - 6. Pass out the Practice Titanic Class Interview sheet for students to practice interviewing techniques with another student or teacher.
 Monitor to ensure students are using good technique and note-taking.
-Per teacher's discretion, students can take turns where each person asks and answers the question, or one person asks and one person answers at a time. - The standard field of the contenting and on channels, particle and contenting and on the contenting and on the - Review Family Interview Graphic Organizer and assignment, due date, and interview techniques with students. - a.
+Per teacher's discretion, students can take turns where each person asks and answers the question, or one person asks and one person answers at a time. - 7.
+Review Family Interview Graphic Organizer and assignment, due date, and interview techniques with students. - a.
 Students may turn in their Family Interview Sheet or present it to the class later, depending on classroom needs. - b.
 The teacher may assign their interview to be recorded on Flip.com